uspki/policies/certificate-policy.md

     This extension SHALL be present.
 The cA field MUST NOT be true.

 e. keyUsage (required)
-    This extension SHALL be present.
-It SHALL NOT be marked critical.
+    This extension SHALL be present and SHALL be marked critical.

     Subscriber certificates used for server authentication SHALL include digitalSignature, and MAY include keyEncipherment and / or keyAgreement.